-Outsourcing Skilled Nurse Facility Billing to ZMB
+Outsourcing Skilled Nursing Facilities Billing to ZMB

-ZMB has helped nursing centers in rural and urban US (more rural areas as that’s where nursing facilities are mostly concentrated), improving their revenues by reducing reimbursement rejection rates and increasing their focus on nursing services.
+ZMB has helped nursing centers in rural and urban US (more rural areas as that’s where skilled nursing facilities are mostly concentrated), improving their revenues by reducing reimbursement rejection rates and increasing their focus on nursing services.

 ZMB’s billers and coders have a vast knowledge of billing and coding complexities.
 So that they can take care of the entire cycle of billing and coding needs starting from identifying patient eligibility for reimbursement to accurately isolating items covered by Medicare A and Medicare B. They also carry out post-claim-submission follow-ups to ensure timely reimbursement of payments by CMS.

 Our flexible service models assure that you can select a solution that fits your requirements and setup.
 We offer wide service models including an in-house service model; where providers can source in-house skilled nursing facility billers and coders.